baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 author: Steven Hoang
 pubDatetime: 2025-01-01T12:00:00Z
 title: "[Az] Day 01: Setup pulumi developer account"
-postSlug: az-01-pulumi-setup-developer-account
 featured: false
 draft: false
 tags:
   - aks
   - private
   - pulumi
-description: "A comprehensive guide on how to set up a Pulumi developer account and deploy Azure resources using Infrastructure as Code (IaC) via Pulumi.
+description: "A guide on how to set up a Pulumi developer account and deploy Azure resources using Infrastructure as Code (IaC) via Pulumi.
 It walks users through the setup process from account creation to deploying Azure Resources using Pulumi and TypeScript."
 ---

 # Introduction